-Most organisation can see social media reputation crisis arriving far before anything bad is published about their company.
+Most organisations can see social media reputation crisis arriving far before anything bad is published about their company.
 Often there are business processes which have been a bit rusty for some time and which the organisation knows could one day turn into social media reputation crisis.
-Identifying the potential for social media reputation crisis is always the first step in being able to handle them bravely and in a manner which would enable to organisation to move forward post crisis and become better than it has ever been.
+Identifying the potential for social media reputation crisis is always the first step in being able to handle them bravely and in a manner which would enable the organisation to move forward post crisis and become better than it has ever been.

 For nearly 20 years, Yair Cohen has been advising companies on media investigations, and since social media has become an integral part of for lives, on the social media impact of a potentially bad story.
 In those difficult situation, what a business leader need is experience.
 This is precisely what Yair offers.